 Q: I want to move to Paris.
 Can you give me any advice?

 A: The process is complicated and time-consuming, much more so than you can possibly imagine.
 The first step is to visit the web site for the French Consulate which is nearest to you.
 Follow the instructions, but be prepared for things not to go quite as you might expect.
+There is conflicting information on the websites.
+And even if you follow the instructions, you’ll likely have to provide additional items that weren’t initially requested.
 It’s a long, convoluted process, but basically, the first step is applying in the United States if you’re an American.

 You can find some information here (in French).

-You’ll need to make an appointment at the Préfecture de Police after your arrival in Paris, which can take months and your appointment may fall after the expiration date on your visa.
+You’ll need to make an appointment at the Préfecture de Police after your arrival in Paris, which can take months and your appointment may fall after the expiration date on your visa – which is always a challenge since you might find yourself in a position of not getting an appointment before your current visa expires.
 Plan on things not going quite as anticipated, and remember there’s a reason the French have so much red wine at their disposal.
 You’ll need it, too.
 Once you get your Carte de Sejour (one year card) you’ll need to re-apply each year; the rules and qualifications changing unexpectedly.
 There are no exact answers and the process changes frequently.

 There’s an excellent write up of the process over at Chez Loulou and you might want to take my quiz, Should I Move to France?
 28 Questions to Ask Yourself.